-Join our network of partners across North Carolina living out their faith by promoting and pursuing good health.
+Join our network of partners across North Carolina living out God's image through deepening their spiritual connections to health.
 Application open Jan.
 15-Nov.
 30.

-Congregations who join the PHW Collaborative and did not receive a grant in the 2019 fall cycle are eligible to apply in our 2020 winter cycle.
-Application open Feb.
-1-Mar.
+Congregations who join the PHW Collaborative and did not receive a grant in the 2019 fall cycle or 2020 winter cycle are eligible to apply in our 2020 spring cycle.
+Application open Jun.
+1-Jul.
 31.

-Faith communities and people of faith have felt the impacts of COVID-19.
-We hope these resources will help you stay grounded spiritually and emotionally.
+Faith communities & people of faith are feeling the impacts of COVID-19.
+As we move through this together, we hope these resources will help you stay grounded spiritually and emotionally.